epfl-ada/ada-2020-project-milestone-p3-p3_badass/README.md

 ## Abstract

 Racial inequalities and discrimination against minorities has been a prominent issue throughout US history but in recent years its importance has risen to unprecedented heights.
-Specifically, after the murders of George Floyd and Breonna Taylor, the discussion on if police acts more violently against minorities and especially black minorities, compared to white people has been on the forefront of American politics and that’s why we decided to take a data driven approach to this issue and the black lives matter movement.
-We intend on investigating whether the claims of the black community are supported by official statistics and if their demands will indeed have an impact and reduce police brutality.
+Specifically, after the murder of George Floyd, the discussion on if police acts more violently against minorities and especially black minorities, compared to white people has been on the forefront of American politics and that’s why we decided to take a data driven approach to this issue and the black lives matter movement.
+We intend on investigating whether the claims of the black community are supported by official statistics, if their demands will indeed have an impact and reduce police brutality and what's the effect of protests on this problem and how we can quantify it.
 This is connected to the original paper on the basis of examining a different case of police racial bias against minorities and we aim to improve upon that paper’s research by normalizing all the results by the population race density.

 ## Research Questions

 [1]

--
+- What is the connection between racial bias in police stops and in police killings and how does the disparity in killings evolve over time?
+- What's the short-term and long-term impact of protests on police violence?

 [2]

 - Is it true that the BLM request of defunding the police would decrease the number of police killings of black people?
 - Is there any relation between police/healthcare/education funding and police violence (for all races)?
 - How is police violence spread across the different states and races, if we were to normalize the data depending on the population distribution in every state, and racial distribution within each state?

 [3]

 - Is there a racial bias in police violence?
     - How can different categories of people's behaviors (carrying a weapon, fleeing the police) impact the number of victims, within each race?
 Do these numbers show racial bias?
     - How is the people's behavior changing over time, in each race?